Daljit Singh (Delhi politician): Indian Independence Movement

-Partition of India
+National Volunteer Corps

 After the Partition of India he had organized the National Volunteer Corps in Delhi to help rehabilitate refugees, Hindus, Muslims and Sikhs either refugees or attacked during violence.
+He was noted to be the commander of the National Volunteer Corps till the 1960s.

 Post-Partition

 Election of 1951

 Daljit Singh stood as the Indian National Congress candidate in the Safdar Jang constituency.
 He won the seat, having obtained a landslide victory of 5,870 votes (81.21% of the votes in the constituency).
+The Indian National Congress refused him tickets afterwards.

 Post-political Life

 Afterwards he became the director of the United Press of India.
 He had built up the Tonga-Rehra Union in Delhi with a membership of 10,000 people.
 He also courted arrest in a union's agitation for de-rationing gram.
 He took an active part in St. John Ambulance activities and was Corps Superintendent New Delhi Division, he promoted social work and education among the masses.